 Just that one.

 Our minds want to remember transitions and moments of great change; the big deal, pivotal moments, the ones that shape who we are and act as crossroads in this crazy life.
 They want to remember, but they struggle.
-Over time things get hazy and then bits and pieces fall away altogether, so we’re left with fragments, snippets – mere sound bites, impossible to reproduce.
+Over time, things get hazy and then bits and pieces fall away altogether.
+We’re left with fragments, snippets – mere sound bites, impossible to reproduce.